trixi-gpu/TrixiCUDA.jl/docs/aws_gpu_setup.md

 ## Connect to Instance(s)

 Up to this step, we assume that you have already launched your EC2 instance(s).
-Now, you can connect to your instance(s) via your local termial or any IDE with an SSH extension.
+Now, you can connect to your instance(s) via your local terminal or any IDE with an SSH extension.

 Move your key pair file (.pem) to the `.ssh` folder: